Self-financed Students

 3. Where to rent an apartment?

-Apart from the fact that everyone prefers to live near the campus and university buildings, Szeged has several pleasant districts.
+Apart from the fact that many students prefer to live near the campus and university buildings, Szeged has several pleasant districts.
 Felsőváros and Móraváros are very popular because of their relative proximity of downtown; you can go for cheaper flats in Tarján, Rókus or Makkosháza districts.

 4. How do I prove my accommodation at the immigration office?

 In order to obtain the residence permit, you will need to present a valid rental contract signed by the accommodation provider.
-This includes the address, the monthly expenses, terms and conditions (period of renting).
-Please note that each and every owner of the property has to sign this contract, therefore it is suggested that you check the relevant names indicated on the property deed (a landholding document).
+This should include the address of the property, the monthly expenses, the rental period, and all relevant terms and conditions.

 The language of public administration is Hungarian, as a result, it is not obligatory to submit the contract in English.
 For the sake of your own protection, it is highly recommended to have the contract translated to English as well.

-• official copy of the property deed (földtulajdoni lap) issued by the Hungarian Land Administration Office (Földhivatal)
+- official copy of the property deed (földtulajdoni lap)